 And if you’re a parent you know how quickly kids get over toys and the feeling of please don’t give my kids anymore stuff, even though it really is the best watching them open presents.

 –Craigslist: Giving used toys can feel kind of weird, but not if they are unique & old.
 On Craigslist I’ve found nice handmade wooden trucks, vintage fisher-price toys, rocking horses, dollhouses, search “vintage playmobil” there are some cool camper vans.
+You can use a Craigslist Search Engine to find loads of different types of toys so it’s well worth a look!

 –Dress up box: Last year I did this for my nieces.
 I went to the thrift store and found a vintage suitcase and some funny old lady hats, glasses, and jewelry.
 Went to a kids consignment store and got fairy wings, a tutu, & some animal masks and put it all inside the suitcase.